 We get a lot of questions from patients here at our Chicago vein treatment practice about what’s causing the appearance of those enlarged veins running at the back of their legs.
 Every so often, a brief overview of the anatomy and physiology of veins often help these patients acquire a full grasp on the factors that contribute to varicose vein formation.
 Read on to learn more about such concepts below.

 What Your Veins Do For You

-Veins have specifically one-way flaps that avoid the blood from flowing backwards (gravity, anyone?) as it moves up from the lower regions of your body such as your legs.
-If these valves are weakened, blood can leak back to to your veins.
+Veins have specifically one-way flaps that avoid the blood from flowing backward (gravity, anyone?) as it moves up from the lower regions of your body such as your legs.
+If these valves are weakened, blood can leak back into your veins.
 This is often referred as venous insufficiency.
 When backed-up blood accumulates, varicose veins appear.

 So which conditions can cause your veins to weakened or change structures?
-By and large, the following factors increase your risk of venous insufficiency thus resulting to appearance of varicose veins:
+By and large, the following factors increase your risk of venous insufficiency thus resulting in the appearance of varicose veins:

 - Increasing age

 - Being female due to pregnancy, menopause, puberty, use of birth control pills, or any conditions/circumstances that alter hormone levels

 Expert Varicose Vein Advice at the Chicago Vein Institute